theodorecurtil/kafka_sales_producer/README.md

 OS name: "linux", version: "6.1.12-arch1-1", arch: "amd64", family: "unix"
 ```

-If you do not have these configs, or if you do not have/do not want to install Java and Maven; I also bulit a Docker image for this small Java application.
+If you do not have these configs, or if you do not have/do not want to install Java and Maven; I also built a Docker image for this small Java application.
 Make sure to have [Docker installed](https://docs.docker.com/get-docker/).
 My Docker config is

 ```bash
 ## Check Docker version